DTS-STN/secure-client-hub/.github/README.md

 # Secure Client Hub

-Secure Client Hub for Service Canada users accessing benefit details in a unified and consistent experience.
+Secure Client Hub for Service Canada users accessing benefit details in a unified and consistent experience

 This application is not released yet.